mrcodeswildride/prime-factorization/README.md

 # prime-factorization

-This is a prime factorization web app written in HTML, CSS, and JavaScript.
+Prime factorization web app written in HTML, CSS, and JavaScript.

-Use this app at [primes.mrcodeswildride.com](https://primes.mrcodeswildride.com/).
+Use this app at [factor.mrcodeswildride.com](https://factor.mrcodeswildride.com/).
 Learn how to make this app at [mrcodeswildride.com](https://www.mrcodeswildride.com/).